Grand Canyon National Park: South Rim

 Most visitors to the park come to the South Rim, arriving on Arizona State Route 64.
 The highway enters the park through the South Entrance, near Tusayan, Arizona, and heads eastward, leaving the park through the East Entrance.
 Interstate 40 provides access to the area from the south.
 From the north, U.S. Route 89 connects Utah, Colorado, and the North Rim to the South Rim.
 Overall, some 30 miles of the South Rim are accessible by road.

-Services

 Grand Canyon Village is the primary visitor services area in the park.
 It is a full-service community, including lodging, fuel, food, souvenirs, a hospital, churches, and access to trails and guided walks and talks.

 Lodging

 Several lodging facilities are available along the South Rim.
 Hotels and other lodging include El Tovar, Bright Angel Lodge, Kachina Lodge, Thunderbird Lodge, and Maswik Lodge, all of which are located in Grand Canyon Village, and Phantom Ranch, located on the canyon floor.
 There is also an RV Park named Trailer Village.
 All of these facilities are managed by Xanterra Parks & Resorts, while the Yavapai Lodge (also in the village area) is managed by Delaware North.

+The El Tovar Hotel was built in 1905 as a luxury hotel for the Atchison, Topeka, and Santa Fe Railway, on the South Rim near the railway's main line.
+It was designed by Charles Whittlesley, a staff architect for the railway.
+The hotel is reminiscent of a Swiss chalet or Norwegian villa, combined with local materials for a rustic appearance sometimes called "National Park Service rustic."
+It consists of 4 stories, with a gift shop and restaurant located inside the hotel.

+Bright Angel Lodge was built of logs and stone in 1935.
+Mary Colter designed the lodge and it was built by the Fred Harvey Company.
+Inside the lodge is a small museum honoring Fred Harvey (1835–1901), who played a major role in popularizing the Grand Canyon.
+In the History Room is a stone fireplace layered in the same sequence as those in the canyon.